What does our marriage tell the world about God?

 Prayer

 Lord Jesus, I acknowledge that you are the Lord of my life.
 I submit myself, my marriage, my spouse, and my family to you.
-I ask you to teach me your ways and change me on the inside, so that I can better obey you and love my family.
+I ask you to teach me your ways and change me on the inside, so that I can better obey you and love my spouse and family.
 I ask you to bless my spouse and marriage.
 Amen.

 Share this post...